disposable/static-disposable-lists/README.md

-# static-disposable-lists
+# List of Domains

-Static lists for disposable hosts
+Temporary repository for hosts which can not be dynamically updated on <https://github.com/disposable/disposable>.

+## Lists:
+* mx.mail-data.net hosts